 If you’re looking for greater freedom and flexibility at work, then you may have thought about becoming self-employed.
 Self-employment is a great way to take control of your own schedule and can offer you the opportunity to explore an area that you’re particularly passionate about.

 You might also be surprised to hear that our analysis of ONS data from 2019 found that people over 50 made up nearly half (46%) of the entire self-employed workforce.
-Last year in the UK, there were nearly 2.27 million self-employed people over the age of 50, so if you’re considering becoming self-employed, you can safely say you are not alone!
+In 2019 in the UK, there were nearly 2.27 million self-employed people over the age of 50, so if you’re considering becoming self-employed, you can safely say you are not alone!

-With that said, here is our bumper guide to 20 of the most popular self-employment ideas, with tips on how to take those first steps…
+With that said, here are 20 popular self-employment ideas, with tips on how to take those first steps.

 The job can be hard work and people will often expect you to tend to their garden come rain or shine, so you should be prepared to roll your sleeves up and get stuck in, whatever the weather.
 Whilst regular clients will still expect you to come during the dark winter months, overall demand for your services can be much lower, so it’s important to factor that in when budgeting your earnings.